godotengine/godot-docs/tutorials/math/vectors_advanced.rst

 etc. A **normal** *is* a **unit vector**, but it's called *normal* because of its usage.
 (Just like we call (0,0) the Origin!).

-It's as simple as it looks.
 The plane passes by the origin and the surface of it is perpendicular to the unit vector (or *normal*).
 The side towards the vector points to is the positive half-space, while the other side is the negative half-space.
 In 3D this is exactly the same,